After a four-year break

 At a young age, the pink flamingos leave the nest and form small "nurseries".
 The flamingos only acquire the color of their magnificent plumage after three years, whereby a special feed is used in zoos to produce the dye in order to achieve a similar effect as in the wild.

 This is because the dyes in the crabs that the flamingos eat usually give their plumage its typical pink hue.
-"In the first few months of their lives, the chicks are fed by their parents with crop milk - a secretion from glands in the oesophagus.
-Later, they learn to filter food out of the water themselves," concludes Hagenbeck.
+"In the first few months of life, the chicks are fed by their parents with crop milk - a secretion from glands in the oesophagus.
+Later, they learn to filter food from the water themselves," concludes Hagenbeck.

 This article has been automatically translated,